Creatomatic Terms of Business

-It is your responsibility to ensure that you have the appropriate licenses and rights for all images you supply to be used on your website.
+It is your responsibility to ensure that you have the appropriate licenses and rights for all images used on your website.

 Copying or editing any part of the code which makes up your website is also forbidden as is re-using any part of our code as the basis for another system.
 Doing this is in breach of our licence agreement, and may lead to suspension of services and recovery from you of any resulting costs.

 We reserve the right to reuse code elements from project to project.
 When we’re commissioned to provide a customer-facing bespoke development service, we’ll always use our discretion to ensure that front end elements are recognisable and distinct to your brand.

 Websites which include a subscription to a proprietary system we’ve developed, including but not limited to our SuperControl system, sam, or our estate agency management system gen, cannot have their code or framework modified, customised or accessed by anyone other than Creatomatic Ltd or our authorised representatives.

 Our browser testing will ensure that a person’s experience of a design and build is appropriate to the capabilities of a browser or device, subject to the following.

 We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge) and Mozilla (Firefox).
 We’ll also test to ensure that people who use Microsoft Internet Explorer 9 and newer on Windows get a usable experience.

 We won’t test in other or older browsers unless we separately agreed in writing.
 If you need an enhanced design for an older browser, we can provide a separate estimate for this service.